google/copybara/docs/reference.md

 change_id_policy | `string`<br><p>What to do in the presence or absent of Change-Id in message:<ul>  <li>`'REQUIRE'`: Require that the change_id is present in the message as a valid label</li>  <li>`'FAIL_IF_PRESENT'`: Fail if found in message</li>  <li>`'REUSE'`: Reuse if present.
 Otherwise generate a new one</li>  <li>`'REPLACE'`: Replace with a new one if found</li></ul></p>
 allow_empty_diff_patchset | `boolean`<br><p>By default Copybara will upload a new PatchSet to Gerrit without checking the previous one.
 If this set to false, Copybara will download current PatchSet and check the diff against the new diff.</p>
 reviewers | `sequence`<br><p>The list of the reviewers will be added to gerrit change reviewer listThe element in the list is: an email, for example: "foo@example.com" or label for example: ${SOME_GERRIT_REVIEWER}.
 These are under the condition of assuming that users have registered to gerrit repos</p>
+api_checker | `checker`<br><p>A checker for the Gerrit API endpoint provided for after_migration hooks.
+This field is not required if the workflow hooks don't use the origin/destination endpoints.</p>